Isle Of Dogs

 UK tax payers are able to gift aid a donation, raising an extra 25p to the £1.00 donated, the relevant form is available to download from the foot of this page.
 Or for a membership/gift aid form to be emailed or posted out to you; including our bank details, please email us at: foiht2014@gmail.com

 We would like to take this opportunity to thank the volunteers, members and associates for your continued support.
-Without your dedication and hard work we would not be able to resource the many good projects and community events that has allowed FOIHT to prosper over the last 9 years.
+Without your dedication and hard work we would not be able to resource the many good projects and community events that has allowed FOIHT to prosper over many years.
 With your help we hope to continue with the ongoing good work and also actively encourage the next generation to get involved in their local history.

 Many Thanks

-Deborah Levett (Secretary)
+Deborah Levett (Trustee)

 ABOUT US